ib-ganz/eloquify/README.md

     .get()
 // this will retrieve all posts with the comments and comment's member
 ```
-To specify additional query conditions for the eager loading query, pass an object to `with` function:
+To specify additional query conditions for eager load, pass an object to `with` function:
 ```
 const posts = await Post
     .with({ 'comments': q => q.whereLike('content', '%world%') })
     .get()
 // this will retrieve all posts with the comments containing words like %world%
 ```
-> When using eager loading instead of lazy loading in eloquent, there is a query optimization.
+> When using eager loading instead of lazy loading, there is a query optimization in eloquent.
 In eloquify, there is no query optimization yet.

 #### Has And WhereHas